tylerchilds/cutestrap/features/bundle.md

 This is where all the magic happens for Cutestrap.
-We establish all of our rhythm and typographic mixins on all elements, set our global variables on `html`, andset our baseline typography on the `body`.
+We establish all of our rhythm and typographic mixins on all elements, set our global variables on `html`, and set our baseline typography on the `body`.

 The reason all the other files depend on core is for the variables and mixins, which is while you'll need this file at a minimum.